Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-attach.md

                 "message": "The Value with id '123abc' cannot be attached because it has a generic code and has 0 uses remaining."
                 "messageCode": "InsufficientUses"
             }

++ Response 409 (application/json)

+    A Value that is frozen cannot be attached.

+    + Attributes (RestError)

+    + Body

+            {
+                "statusCode": 409,
+                "message": "The Value cannot be attached because it is frozen."
+                "messageCode": "ValueFrozen"
+            }

++ Response 409 (application/json)

+    A Value that is canceled cannot be attached.

+    + Attributes (RestError)

+    + Body

+            {
+                "statusCode": 409,
+                "message": "The Value cannot be attached because it is canceled."
+                "messageCode": "ValueCanceled"
+            }